Worship and Services

 Sunday Service

-We welcome you to the Sunday service at 9.45am with Communion.
 We follow the 1662 Book of Common Prayer.
 Readings are from the Authorised Version of the bible (the ‘King James’ bible).
 And we sing four traditional hymns from the New English Hymnal.

 So, come to our small, ancient church – ‘church like it used to be’.
 Join the many who live in the parish and enjoy the friendly atmosphere and a traditional service that we know and love.